 b.
 Active Sponsored Project PTAs

-Refer to Understanding Cost Policy in the Research Policy Handbook.
+Refer to Cost Sharing in the Research Policy Handbook, Section 15.3.
 In addition to deadlines, it addresses:

 Online cost transfer documentation must clearly show: